The role of symmetry in driven propulsion at low Reynolds number: Experimental results

 To demonstrate applicability of the symmetry considerations to the microscale objects, we used a physical vapor deposition method, known as glancing angle deposition (GLAD) to grow billions of magnetic microstructures on a wafer \cite{Robbie,GF}.
-V-shaped SiO$_2$ microstructures containing a nickel section were grown onto silica beads. (see SEM image in the inset in Fig.~\ref{fig:GLAD_arc}).
+V-shaped SiO$_2$ microstructures containing a nickel section were grown onto silica beads (see SEM image in the inset in Fig.~\ref{fig:GLAD_arc}(a)).
 The growth direction is well-controlled during the GLAD process, which enables us to orient the V-shaped structures before they are magnetized.
 The desired magnetization was obtained by placing the wafer with the structures in an electromagnet (1.8~T) at a specific angle.
 Afterwards the V-shaped structures were removed from the wafer in an ultrasonic bath and dispersed in a solution of 150~$\mu$M poly(vinylpyrrolidone).
 A custom 3-axis Helmholtz-coil setup was put up a microscope to generate a uniform magnetic field of $60$~G, rotating at a frequency of $25$~Hz in the $xy$-plane.
 Slight variation in the shape and the direction of magnetization of the colloids are expected.
-Two microstructures with symmetries shown in Fig.~1(a) and Fig.~1(b) were investigated and their translation along the $z$-axis of the field rotation was measured \citep{off-plane}.
-In Fig.~\ref{fig:GLAD_arc} the displacement $\Delta z$ of several $\widehat{C}\widehat{P}$-even structures [as in Fig.~1(b)] is plotted vs. time.
-They move in opposite directions with approximately the same speed of $U_{z}\approx 2.7$~$\mu$m/s, which is about one body-length per second.
-On the other hand, net propulsion of the achiral V-micropropellers is negligible, as is expected.
+Two microstructures with symmetries shown in Fig.~\ref{fig:parity_scheme}(a) and Fig.~\ref{fig:parity_scheme}(b) were investigated and their translation along the $z$-axis of the field rotation was measured.
+It is also possible to control the trajectory of the micropropellers by switching the external field rotation plane between all three principal planes, including, e.g., displacement out-of-focus of the microscope (see Appendix~\ref{F} and Video~\#4 \cite{SM}).
+In Fig.~\ref{fig:GLAD_arc}(a) the displacement $\Delta z$ of several $\widehat{C}\widehat{P}$-even structures is plotted vs. time.
+It can be seen that they move in opposite directions with approximately the same speed of $U_{z}\approx 2.7$~$\mu$m/s, which is about one body-length per second (see Video~\#5 \cite{SM}).
+On the other hand, as illustrated in Fig.~\ref{fig:GLAD_arc}(b), net propulsion of the achiral V-micropropellers is negligible as expected.
 These experimental observations are thus in agreement with the symmetry arguments above.